DerZwergGimli/Raffle_BOT/Readme.md

-# DDRB - DisocrdRustRaffleBot
+# DRRB - DiscordRustRaffleBot

 ![bot-icon_new](./icon.drawio.png)

 #### This is an implementation of a Raffle Management bot for discord servers written in Rust.

 !
-It will need its API-Backend - this bot is just a frontend.
+It BOT will need its API-Backend - this bot is just a frontend.

 # About